Skip to main content

 Project examples

-For ideas on projects supported under this call, please check our Success stories brochure.
+For ideas on projects supported under these calls, please check our Success stories brochure.
 You can also discover the projects and exercises funded through the KAPP call and the previous calls in the list of funded projects and exercises.